Accounting & Financing Working Group

 4. Negotiation strategies for airport agreements.

-2. Maximizing Non-Airline Revenues: The working group will conduct a comprehensive review of non-airline revenue sources.
-Topics to be explored include:
+1. Maximizing Non-Airline Revenues: The working group will conduct a comprehensive review of non-airline revenue sources.
+Topics to be explored include, but not limited to:

 2. Evaluating rental car contractual relationships.